Who is Mr Kosinets? The Rise of the Second Most Powerful Man in Belarus

 The presidential decree also strengthened punishment for drug trafficking, with sentences ranging of up to 25 years, and introduced measures sanctioning intoxication.
 The new law targets a synthetic drug called ‘spice’, which has had disastrous consequences in Belarus in recent years.

 A more comprehensive approach to the problem is needed, however.
 Promoting youth development and education should be a part of any long-term response to drug addition.
 Additionally, the lack of public debate on drugs contributes to a distorted public perception of the scale of the problem.
+A majority of them recommend taking treatment at Miami drug rehab, which is one of the best for drug and alcohol addicts.

 A Major Step in the War on Drugs